t-yanick/book-impact/README.md

 ## Acknowledgments

+- Much thanks and appreciation to `Behance Design Author`
 - Hat tip to anyone whose code was used
-- You can find the original project here: [link](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details)
+- You can find the original project here: [Behance Design](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details)
 - [Microverse](https://www.microverse.org/)
-- etc
+- All the TSEs who have reviewed my projects.

 ## 📝 License